FacerTest/poll-blogger/README.md

 ### 5. Equal Gap Seeding
 This is Equal gap seeding, as proposed by Alexander Karpov [here](https://www.sciencedirect.com/science/article/pii/S0167637716300876).
 Again, this follows a recursive pattern.
 However, instead of consistently attempting to place the strongest competitors against the weakest competitors for as long as possible, it instead seeks to spread out pairs of competitors (1 and 2, 3 and 4, and so on) evenly throughout the list.
 ## Running a competition
 Upon inputting a positive round or 0, the script will load all the competitors that made it to that round and list them out.
-From there, there are three options:
+From there, there are four options:
 ### 1. Post polls for these competitors
 This option posts polls for each of the matchups.
 These polls can either be published, put in drafts, or put in the queue.
 Furthermore, it is possible to only post a certain range of polls.
 #### What You Need in Order to Post Polls